Steps for Getting on the Same Page After a Frustrating Exchange

 2 – Be clear about what your goals are not for the follow-up conversation:

-Let go of the urge to get your partner to see how badly she acted during the previous disagreement.
-If you don’t like the way she acted, remember that the best way to get her to change the way she acts during disagreements is to react more effectively the next time she acts that way, not complain about how she acted in a previous disagreement.
+Let go of the urge to get your partner to see how badly they acted during the previous disagreement.
+If you don’t like the way they acted, remember that the best way to get them to change the way they act during disagreements is to react more effectively the next time they act that way, not complain about how they acted in a previous disagreement.

-Let go of the urge to hold your partner accountable for what she said in the previous disagreement.
-Instead, give her a chance to say freshly what she means and how she feels.
-If she contradicts what she seemed to be saying in the previous disagreement, don’t penalize her for apparently changing her mind.
+Let go of the urge to hold your partner accountable for what they said in the previous disagreement.
+Instead, give them a chance to say freshly what they mean and how they feel.
+If they contradict what they seemed to be saying in the previous disagreement, don’t penalize them for apparently changing their mind.
 Hit the reset button.
 Allow for a do over.

 3- Do what it takes to get to a place inside where the previous upsetting conversation no longer seems like that big of a deal to you.
 You’re already over it.
 Rather than re-hashing the past, you’re much more interested in figuring out how to prevent frustrating situations like this from happening in the future.